-If you want to toggle one of the recording devices between the mute state and the un-mute state, do the following:
+If you want to control only one of the recording devices using the microphone mute button, do the following:

 - 1. Press Fn+F6.
 The Communications settings window opens. - 2.
 Click the Manage Settings button.
 The Communications Utility window opens. - 3.
 On the VoIP Call Settings tab, click Microphone mute button settings.
-The Setting for Microphone Mute window opens. - 4.
-Select Only the recording device selected below:.
+The Setting for Microphone Mute window opens.

+- 4. Select Only the recording device selected below:.
 Then select the recording device from the drop-down list box. - 5.
 Click OK.